-I don’t know about you but I love this time of year.
-The sun is just starting to get stronger and brighter and now blesses the day with its presence for longer.
+I don’t know about you but I absolutely love this time of year.
+The sun is starting to become stronger and blesses the day with its presence for longer.
 The promise of summer is in the air but not quite here yet.
-The anticipation for long summer nights along with the light and joy that this season brings is felt strongly by all.
+The anticipation for long summer nights along with the light and joy that this season brings is strongly felt by all.

 It is at this time that Beltane is celebrated, an ancient Celtic festival that marks the opening of summer on the 1 May.
 Like Samhain and Imbolc, it is one of the cross-quarter days and lands between the Spring Equinox and Summer Solstice.
 It originated in ancient Gaelic Ireland but the celebrations ultimately spread to Scotland and the Isle of Man as well.